Grant Green: Biography

-Sunday Mornin, The Latin Bit and Feelin' the Spirit are all concept albums, each taking a musical theme or style: gospel, Latin and spirituals respectively.
-Grant carried off his more commercial dates with artistic success during this period: Idle Moments (1963), featuring Joe Henderson and Bobby Hutcherson and Solid (1964), are described by jazz critics as two of Green's best recordings.
+Sunday Mornin', The Latin Bit, and Feelin' the Spirit are all concept albums, each taking a musical theme or style: gospel, Latin, and spirituals, respectively.
+Grant carried off his more commercial dates with artistic success during this period: Idle Moments (1963), featuring Joe Henderson and Bobby Hutcherson, and Solid (1964) are described by jazz critics as two of Green's best recordings.

 Many of Green's recordings were not released during his lifetime.
 These include several albums with pianist Sonny Clark recorded in 1961–1962 included in The Complete Grant Green & Sonny Clark released by Mosaic in 1997, and two albums from 1964 (Matador and Solid) that featured McCoy Tyner and Elvin Jones from the John Coltrane Quartet.
-In 1966 Green left Blue Note and recorded for other labels including Verve.
-From 1967 to 1969 he was inactive due to personal problems and the effects of heroin addiction.
-In 1969 he returned to Blue Note but played mostly in R&B settings.
-His recordings from that period include the commercially successful Green Is Beautiful and the soundtrack to the film The Final Comedown.
+In 1966, Green left Blue Note and recorded for other labels, including Verve.
+From 1967 to 1969, he was inactive due to personal problems and the effects of heroin addiction.
+In 1969, he returned to Blue Note but played mostly in R&B settings.
+His recordings from that period include the commercially successful Green Is Beautiful and the soundtrack to the 1972 film The Final Comedown.

-For most of 1978 Grant was in the hospital and against the advice of doctors, went back on the road to earn money.
+For most of 1978, Green was in the hospital, and against the advice of doctors, went back on the road to earn money.
 While in New York City to play an engagement at George Benson's Breezin' Lounge, he collapsed in his car after a heart attack and died on January 31, 1979.
 He was buried in Greenwood Cemetery in his hometown of St. Louis and was survived by six children, including his son Grant Green Jr., who is also a guitarist.
+In 2017, the Killer Blues Headstone Project placed a headstone for Grant Green.